TrekkiesUnite118/SegaSaturnFilmMuxer/README.md

 2) Both files audio streams must have the same specifications (8-bit/16-bit, Mono/Stereo, Sample Rate, etc.).
 Audio Compression however does not matter.
 3) Being written in Java, a Java Runtime Environment must be installed.
 It should work with Java 8 or higher.

+The one obvious caveat here is that you need to be able to encode your videos in the Saturn format to start.
+For ADX audio the key caveat is you need a source file that already has ADX audio.
+This can work if you want to preserve an original FMV's ADX audio, but unfortunately there isn't a way to add new ADX audio yet.
+I'd like to add this in the future, but I just haven't had the time to look into how this kind of audio was originally broken up into it's STAB chunks.

 # How to use

 1) Encode your new video as you normally would following the Sega Saturn Cinepak Encoding process making sure to adhear to the requirements listed above.